farmOS/farmOS-community-blog/posts/2023/installing-farmos-on-ddev-with-composer/index.md

  slug: 2023/installing-farmos-on-ddev-with-composer
  ---
 # DDEV
-DDEV is a great way to build Drupal projects in a local environment.
-It is cross-platform, can be used with many other CMSs, supports many versions of Docker, and easy to extend and integrate.
-When combined with Colima and Mutagen, not only is the requirement for Docker desktop removed, but performance can be impressively fast.
+DDEV is a great way to build Drupal projects in a local environment:
+* Cross-platform, open source software.
+* Can be used with development for many other CMSs.
+* Automatic HTTPS.
+* Supports many versions of Docker or can be used with Colima.
+* When combined with Colima and Mutagen, performance is significantly improved.
+* Support multiple databases (including MySQL, Postgre, SQLite).
+* Lots of developer tools included, and is easy to extend and integrate.

 Instructions on setting up DDEV are at https://ddev.readthedocs.io/en/latest/users/install/

 # Recommended Method to Install farmOS
 The recommended (and supported) method to install a farmOS local development environment (https://farmos.org/development/environment) is via a Docker container, but this may not work well with Colima.